Overview

 How is customer experience analytics different from traditional surveys?

-Traditional surveys capture structured, solicited feedback from a small sample.
+Traditional surveys capture structured, solicited feedback from a small sample of customers who choose to respond.
 Customer experience analytics processes large volumes of unsolicited, unstructured feedback from multiple channels simultaneously, giving a broader and more real-time picture.
+Surveys are useful for structured benchmarking, while CX analytics provides deeper, continuous insight from unstructured data.
+The most effective CX programs combine both approaches.

 What is oCX in customer experience analytics?